Xiaohan-Chen/transfer-learning-fault-diagnosis-pytorch/README.md

   - [x] [Open Set Domain Adaptation by Backpropagation (OSDABP)](http://openaccess.thecvf.com/content_ECCV_2018/papers/Kuniaki_Saito_Adversarial_Open_Set_ECCV_2018_paper.pdf)
   - [ ] TODO

+> Few-shot learning-based bearing fault diagnosis methods please see: https://github.com/Xiaohan-Chen/few-shot-fault-diagnosis

 ## :balloon: 2.
 Citation

-For further introductions to transfer learning in bearing fault diagnosis, please read our paper.
+For further introductions to transfer learning in bearing fault diagnosis, please read our [paper](https://ieeexplore.ieee.org/document/10042467).
 And if you find this repository useful and use it in your works, please cite our paper, thank you~:
 ```
 @ARTICLE{10042467,
   author={Chen, Xiaohan and Yang, Rui and Xue, Yihao and Huang, Mengjie and Ferrero, Roberto and Wang, Zidong},